eathieniti/ULL/README.md

 ### Instructions

-Once the repository is cloned run the python notebooks for quantitative and qualitative embedding evaluations
+Once the repository is cloned run the python notebooks for quantitative and qualitative embedding evaluations.
+The zipped embedding files, bow2.words.bz2, bow5.words.bz2, deps.words.bz2 need to be added under 'data/' before running.

 #### Similarity.ipynb: